telerik/winforms-docs/controls/gauges/radialgauge/understanding-gauge-elements/working-with-single-label.md

 ---
 title: Working with a Single Label
-page_title: Working with single label | UI for WinForms Documentation
+page_title: Working with single label - WinForms RadialGauge Control
-description: Working with single label
+description: RadialGaugeSingleLabel is suitable to present additional information for the WinForms RadialGauge.
 slug: winforms/gauges/radialgauge/understanding-gauge-elements/working-with-single-label
 tags: working,with,single,label
 published: True